liviamanda/python-postgresql/Drug Performance Evaluation - Data Visualization/README.md

 8. **Project Output**
    - A data visualization dashboard using `Tableau Public`.
    - Conducted analysis and data processing in a `jupyter notebook`.

-This README outlines the project goals, instructions, and tasks to provide a comprehensive evaluation of drug performance.
-The aim is to extract, prepare, analyze, and visualize data to generate actionable insights for the client.